httpwg/http-extensions/draft-ietf-httpbis-priority.md

 parameters when a request or a response is issued.
 In order to reprioritize a request, HTTP-version-specific frames are used by clients to transmit the same information on a single hop.
-If intermediaries want to specify prioritizaton on a multiplexed HTTP connection, it SHOULD use a PRIORITY_UPDATE frame and SHOULD NOT change the Priority header field.
+If intermediaries want to specify prioritization on a multiplexed HTTP connection, it SHOULD use a PRIORITY_UPDATE frame and SHOULD NOT change the Priority header field.

 In both cases, the set of priority parameters is encoded as a Structured Headers